kbdevs/SkyCrypt-Desktop-App/README.md

 download is in releases

-if you have questions or want a linux version dm me on discord @kb.kb
+if you have questions or want a linux version make a github issue request